AT CASCADE HEIGHTS

 PTSD in veteran communities is something that can be treated safely and effectively.
 Our trauma-based treatment for veterans is designed to help those who have served find peace in sobriety and lead happier, healthier lives.
 PTSD treatments are aimed at helping a veteran with PTSD overcome their trauma and move on to a brighter future.

-Post-traumatic stress disorder (PTSD) is a mental health condition.
+Post-traumatic stress disorder (PTSD) is a mental health condition, and a ptsd diagnosis should come from a mental health professional.
 It is triggered by witnessing or experiencing a traumatic event.
 Symptoms may include flashbacks, nightmares, and severe anxiety.
 Some people may also experience uncontrollable thoughts about the event.

 Veterans experience PTSD at a higher rate than civilians.
 This is likely due to the nature of their military service.
 Some of the most common reasons veterans experience PTSD include:

-• Exposure to Trauma: Military personnel face exposure to violence, death, and threats of death on a routine basis in combat zones.
+• Exposure to Trauma: Military personnel and service members face exposure to violence, death, threats of death, and serious accidents on a routine basis in combat zones.
 They may witness or experience injuries, explosions, and other life-threatening situations.
 These experiences can be very frightening and overwhelming.

 • Military Sexual Trauma (MST): This is a serious problem that can also contribute to PTSD.
 MST is any sexual assault or harassment that happens during military service.
 It can happen to anyone in the military, regardless of gender or sexual orientation.